-We are conducting a research study of an investigational medication for Type 2 Diabetes (T2DM).
-This is a multi-center, placebo-controlled study to compare the efficacy and safety of (study drug) to placebo in subjects with T2DM who have inadequate blood sugar control.
+This was a multi-center, placebo-controlled study to compare the efficacy and safety of (study drug) to placebo in subjects with T2DM who have inadequate blood sugar control.

-Approximately 210 male or female subjects with Type 2 Diabetes will be enrolled in this potentially 24 week study.
-Subjects will receive diet and exercise counseling, physical examinations, vital signs, ECGs, laboratory testing and a glucometer with all testing supplies for the study’s duration.
-There is no cost to you for participation and you will be financially compensated for all completed study visits.
+Approximately 210 male or female subjects with Type 2 Diabetes were enrolled across all sites in this potentially 24 week study.
+Subjects received diet and exercise counseling, physical examinations, vital signs, ECGs, laboratory testing and a glucometer with all testing supplies for the study’s duration.

 Type 2 diabetes is the most common form of diabetes.
 With type 2 diabetes, your body does not use insulin properly.
 This is called insulin resistance.
 At first, the pancreas makes extra insulin to make up for it.
 But, over time your pancreas isn’t able to keep up and can’t make enough insulin to keep your blood glucose levels normal.